Harvard Medical School

 Professor of Medicine, Harvard Medical School

-Seeking to understand the complex medical and emotional problems facing young women with breast cancer.
+Enhancing the care, support, and community of young women with breast cancer.

 The Pink Agenda Award